The-Totally-Serious-Company/auditorial-complex/README.md

-# auditory-complex
+# Auditory Complex
-It's A Package Manager™️ (made in visual studio 2005)
+It's A Shitty Package Manager™️

+Most of the work was done by jordiisepic, with some things (like name and logo) done by me.